weiss-lytics/Systems-Labs/ai-development/product-engineering-loop.md

-# 🌸 Weiss Product Engineering Loop
+# 🌸 Product Engineering Loop

 > **From idea → system → prototype → product.**

-The **Weiss Product Engineering Loop** is my personal framework for turning ideas, problems, and observations into usable digital products.
+The **Product Engineering Loop** is my personal framework for turning ideas, problems, and observations into usable digital products.

 It evolved from a traditional **design → development → deployment** workflow into a more iterative process that combines: